-FIRST TAXPAYER'S REPORT 1 First Taxpayer's name, address and employer identification number 2 Name, address, and employer identification number of the buyer of the taxable fuel subject to tax 3 Date and location of removal, entry, or sale 4 Volume and type of taxable fuel removed, entered or sold 5.
-Check type of taxable event: Removal from refinery Entry into United States Bulk transfer from terminal by unregistered position holder Bulk transfer not received at an approved terminal Sale within the bulk transfer/terminal system Removal at the terminal rack Removal or sale by the blender 6 Amount of federal excise tax paid on account of the removal, entry, or sale Amount of lederal excise tax paid on account of the removal, entry, or sale The undersigned taxpayer ("Taxpayer") has not received, and will not claim, a credit with respect to, or a refund of, the on the taxable fuel to which this form relates. tax Under penalties of perjury, Taxpayer declares that Taxpayer has examined this statement, including any accompanying schedules and statements, and to the best of Taxpayer's knowledge and belief, they are true, correct and complete.)
-Signature and date signed Printed or typed name of person signing this report Title
+FIRST TAXPAYER'S REPORT

+1

+First Taxpayer's name, address and employer identification number

+2

+Name, address, and employer identification number of the buyer of the taxable fuel subject to tax

+3 Date and location of removal, entry, or sale

+Date and location of removal, entry, or sale

+4Volume and type of taxable fuel removed, entered or sold

+5. Check type of taxable event:

+Removal from refinery

+Entry into United States

+Bulk transfer from terminal by unregistered position holder

+Bulk transfer not received at an approved terminal

+Sale within the bulk transfer/terminal system

+Removal at the terminal rack

+Removal or sale by the blender

+6 Amount of federal excise tax paid on account of the removal, entry, or sale

+,,

+The undersigned taxpayer ("Taxpayer") has not received, and will not claim, a credit with respect to, or a refund of, the on the taxable fuel to which this form relates. tax

+Under penalties of perjury, Taxpayer declares that Taxpayer has examined this statement, including any accompanying schedules and statements, and to the best of Taxpayer's knowledge and belief, they are true, correct and complete. ıg

+Signature and date signed

+Printed or typed name of person signing this report

+Title